Workers’ Comp Benefits in Denver, are they Really Enough?

 Is the System Broken?

 The OSHA report released in March of 2015 provides a solution to the workers’ compensation system.
 Simply put: to make greater efforts to prevent workplace injuries and illnesses, which of course the law requires.
 Additionally, it would spare workers and their families from “needless hardship and suffering” due to the injury.
+This can make the financial stress from high medical bills more manageable.

-Work injuries don’t just physically hurt you; they also hurt your financial stability.
+Work injuries don’t just physically hurt you; they also hurt your financial stability, savings, and credit score.
 OHSA realizes that workplace injuries and illnesses create income inequality because they end up forcing working middle class families into poverty, and keeping lower-wage workers and their families from entering the middle class.
 Furthermore, according to OSHA’s report, employers only provide about 20% of the overall cost of workplace injuries and illnesses through workers’ compensation.
 So, who is responsible for the other 80% of costs associated with the injury or illness?
 It appears to be the injured workers, their families, and taxpayers who are subsidizing the vast majority of the costs of these injuries according to OSHA.

 The OSHA report contains a nice chart showcasing “Who bears the cost of worker injuries?”
 The breakdown is as follows: